Credit Score and FICO Score

 • If you need to cancel some credit cards, start with the newest ones.
 Transfer your credit limit to other cards from the same issuer first before closing them.

 • Dispute inaccurate charges through official channels.
-Don't ignore them, which may invoke a collection agency.
+Don't ignore them, which may invoke a collection action.

 • Check your credit reports regularly (twice a year at least) and correct any errors.